capprogram/2017bootcamp-general/git-tutorial/03-tracking-changes.md

 Try to stage things manually,
 or you might find yourself trying to figure out how to undo commits way too often.
-(Yes, it's possible, we'll get to that when we "explore history".)
+(Yes, it's possible to undo commits, we'll get to that when we "explore history".)

 ![The Git Staging Area](fig/git-staging-area.png)